rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

 - "Investigating" claims with no timeline
 - Generic responses with no acknowledgment of specific issues

+### Phase 5: Case Abandonment & Forced Closure
+**Timeline:** Approximately one week after unauthorized access attempt **What Happened:**
+- Google stopped responding to all inquiries
+- Attempts to reply to support emails were **blocked as "forbidden to reply"**
+- After ~1 week of silence: **Case closed unilaterally**
+- Closure email contained **no explanation, no investigation results, no resolution**
+- No refund offered
+- No acknowledgment of the fraudulent metrics
+- No explanation for the unauthorized access attempt
+- **Complete abandonment with zero accountability**

+**This is systematic suppression:**
+- Fraudulent campaign delivered fake metrics
+- Unauthorized access attempt when caught
+- Communications blocked when questions persisted
+- Case closed without resolution when cover-up failed
+- **Pattern of deliberate obstruction and abandonment**

 ---

 ## DOCUMENTED EVIDENCE PACKAGE